Chapter 6 from the R.M. Dolin book, “Truth and Trust in Crisis,” 2021

 Model 3: Assume the CDC Overcounts COVID Deaths

-The CDC has a history of sensationalizing data[6].
-For example, in 2014, they predict 500,000 people will die of Ebola in West Africa when only 28,600 do.
-During COVID, the government incentives medical doctors and hospitals to attribute nonCOVID deaths to COVID,[7] which skews the data toward unrealistically higher death rates.
-Several states, including New York[8] and Pennsylvania[9], admit to inflating their COVID deaths, some by over 50%.
+The CDC has a history of sensationalizing data[7].
+For example, in 2014, they predict 500,000 people will die of Ebola in West Africa when only 28,600 die.
+During COVID, the government incentives medical doctors and hospitals to attribute nonCOVID deaths to COVID,[8] which skews the data toward unrealistically high death rates.
+Several states, including New York[9] and Pennsylvania[10], admit to inflating their COVID deaths, some by over 50%.
 If we project the number of deaths when herd immunity is reached based on the number of people likely to be infected, then half the number to account for confirmed rates of over-counting, we arrive at a projection of 93,142 deaths when herd immunity is reached.
-This estimate is below both the UW and Brix/Fauci projections as shown in Table 6.3.
+This is below the UW and Brix/Fauci estimates as shown in Table 6.3.

-A limitation of this model is that while some states intentionally overcount COVID deaths, not all states are and so we don’t really know what the data-falsification factor should be.
-Also, because the medical profession can’t be counted on to act honestly once incentivized, we know we cannot trust whatever they report and therefore know the data-falsification factor is not one.
+A limitation of this model is that while some states intentionally overcount COVID deaths, not all states do so we don’t really know what the data-falsification factor should be.
+Also, because the medical profession can’t be counted on to act honestly, we know we cannot trust whatever they report and therefore know the data-falsification factor is greater than one.

 Table 6.3.
 Assuming the CDC Over Counts COVID Deaths.